Loan options for people with bad credit

 - Have sufficient monthly income to repay a loan

-- Want to consolidate their debts and have sufficient income to repay the new loan
+- Want a consolidation loan and have sufficient income to repay the new loan.

-Unsecured bad credit loans are ideal for people who:
+Unsecured loans for bad credit are ideal for people who:

 - Are blacklisted or have bad credit